Learn about the three main types of survey research and how you can use them to your advantage.

 Descriptive research takes up the bulk of online surveying and is considered conclusive in nature due to its quantitative nature.
 Unlike exploratory research, descriptive research is preplanned and structured in design so the information collected can be statistically inferred on a population.

-The main idea behind using this type of research is to better define an opinion, attitude, or behaviour held by a group of people on a given subject.
-Consider your everyday multiple choice question.
+The main idea behind using this type of research is to better define an opinion, attitude, or behavior held by a group of people on a given subject.
+Consider your everyday multiple-choice question.
 Since there are predefined categories a respondent must choose from, it is considered descriptive research.
 These questions will not give the unique insights on the issues like exploratory research would.
 Instead, grouping the responses into predetermined choices will provide statistically inferable data.
-This allows you to measure the significance of your results on the overall population you are studying, as well as the changes of your respondent’s opinions, attitudes, and behaviours over time.
+This allows you to measure the significance of your results on the overall population you are studying, as well as the changes in your respondent’s opinions, attitudes, and behaviors over time.

 The following are the key traits of descriptive research:

 Like descriptive research, causal research is quantitative in nature as well as preplanned and structured in design.
 For this reason, it is also considered conclusive research.
 Causal research differs in its attempt to explain the cause and effect relationship between variables.
 This is opposed to the observational style of descriptive research, because it attempts to decipher whether a relationship is causal through experimentation.
 In the end, causal research will have two objectives:

 For example, a cereal brand owner wants to learn if they will receive more sales with their new cereal box design.
 Instead of conducting descriptive research by asking people whether they would be more likely to buy their cereal in its new box, they would set up an experiment in two separate stores.
 One will sell the cereal in only its original box and the other with the new box.
 Taking care to avoid any outside sources of bias, they would then measure the difference between sales based on the cereal packaging.
 Did the new packaging have any effect on the cereal sales?
 What was that effect?